-Vergil Ortiz Jr. takes on Samuel Varquez on 7/24
+Vergil Ortiz Jr. vs Samuel Varquez on 7/24, LIVE on DAZN

 By Allan Fox: In a showcase fight on July 24 on DAZN, Vergil Ortiz Jr will be displaying his firepower against journeyman Samuel Vargas in a 12 round scheduled contest at the Fantasy Springs Casino Resort in Indio, California.
 Vergil will have his WBA Gold 147-lb title on the line for the Vargas fight.

 Ortiz and Vargas were initially scheduled to battle on March 28 but had to be postponed.
 A lot of fans were grumbling on this being a bad fight, so there wasn’t complaining much when it was postponed.

 Vargas just lost recently to 39-year-old Luis Collazo last year in March.
 When you look at Vargas losing to an old fighter in Collazo, it takes the shine away from Vergil fighting him.
 But the casual boxing fans won’t know that Vargas has been struggling, and they’ll be eager to see Ortiz fight him.

 Vergil Ortiz fighting behind closed doors

 The Ortiz vs. Vargas card will be held without fans present due to the pandemic.